cs10/sp23/syllabus.md

 ## Attendance & Lecture Questions

 Each Monday and Wednesday we'll take attendance in _discussion_ section, and each lecture will be accompanised by a series of short "self-check" questions on Gradescope.
+Self-checks will be due at 11:59pm the day after the corresponding lecture is given.
 Each discussion attendance is worth 2 points and each self-lecture is worth 1 point.

 ## Academic Integrity